camunda/camunda/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior

+If possible add a minimal reproducer code sample
+ - when using the Java client: https://github.com/zeebe-io/zeebe-test-template-java

 **Expected behavior**
 A clear and concise description of what you expected to happen.